dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 ## Update the code to support authorization

-In this section, you update the controller, views and add an operations requirements class.
+In this section, you update the controller and views and add an operations requirements class.

 ### Update the Contacts controller